chandannp2001/BlogManagement/README.md

 );
 Configure database connection:

-Edit the db.properties file to match your MySQL configuration:
+Edit the DatabaseUtil.class  to match your MySQL configuration:

 properties
-Copy code
 jdbc.url=jdbc:mysql://localhost:3306/blog_db
 jdbc.username=root
 jdbc.password=yourpassword
-Build the project (optional, if using Maven):

-bash
-Copy code
-mvn clean install
 Deploy to Apache Tomcat:

-Copy the generated .war file from the target directory to the webapps directory of your Apache Tomcat server.

-Alternatively, you can set up your IDE (e.g., Eclipse, IntelliJ) to deploy the project directly to Tomcat.
+ you can set up your IDE (e.g., Eclipse, IntelliJ) to deploy the project directly to Tomcat.

 Start the server:

 Start your Apache Tomcat server and navigate to http://localhost:8080/blog-management-system.

-Usage
-Login:
+Create a account using register page before login

 Use the following credentials to log in as an admin:

-Username: admin
+Username: yourUsername
-Password: admin
+Password: yourPassword
 (You can create your own users through the database or modify the code to include user registration.)

 Admin Dashboard: